 With the folded filter approach, just four taps (instead of 16 taps) are required for a 16-bit code.
 Each data sample is applied for four clock cycles (clock rate is 61.44 MHz and data rate is 15.36 MHz).
 At the first clock cycle, Code 0, Code 1, Code 2, and Code 3 are applied at the four taps as shown in Figure 14.
 Also at the first clock cycle, a zero is injected into the Code 0 adder.
 At the end of the first clock cycle, the result of the addition is shifted into the holding register.
 In the second clock cycle, the same data sample is compared with Code 4, Code 5, Code 6, and Code 7 and the input to the Code 4 adder comes from the holding register.
 The final result of the addition in the second cycle is shifted into the holding register.
-In the third clock cycle, the same data sample is compared with Code 10, and Code 11 and the input to the Code 8 adder comes from the holding register.
-The final result of the Code 12, Code 13, Code 14, and Code 15 and the input to the Code 12 adder comes from the holding register.
-The final result of the holding register.
-The final result of the addition in the capture register.
+In the third clock cycle, the same data sample is compared with Code 8, Code 9, Code 10, and Code 11 and the input to the Code 8 adder comes from the holding register.
+The final result of the addition in the third cycle is shifted into the holding register.
+In the fourth cycle, the same data sample is compared with Code 12, Code 13, Code 14, and Code 15 and the input to the Code 12 adder comes from the holding register.
+The final result of the addition in the fourth cycle is shifted into the capture register.
 Similarly in the next four clock cycles, a new data sample is compared and a final result is shifted into the capture register.